ippontech/blog-usa/posts/jhipster-5-release.md

 There are now 2 options to deploy on AWS:

-- `aws` for Beanstalk- JHipster creates a new Beanstalk environment and generates all the deployment configuration
+- `aws` for Beanstalk - JHipster creates a new Beanstalk environment and generates all the deployment configuration
-- `aws-containers` for Fargate - JHipster creates a new Fargate cluster for you on AWS and publishes a docker image to the registry.
-With this generator, it’s easy to get started on deploying an application on docker cluster.
+- `aws-containers` for Fargate - JHipster creates a new Fargate cluster for you on AWS and publishes a Docker image to the registry.
+With this generator, it’s easy to get started on deploying an application on Docker cluster.

 In order to configure AWS, JHipster needs to have the AWS credentials configured (but you don’t necessarily need the AWS CLI installed).
 This is described in the official [JHipster AWS](https://www.jhipster.tech/aws/) documentation.